-Passwords and PINs are used to identify who you are.
+Passwords and PINs are used to identify and authenticate you.
 Sometimes they are the only defence to protect your organisation’s information against unauthorised access.

-If a password or PIN is captured, guessed or stolen an attacker can potentially:
+If a password is captured, guessed or stolen, an attacker can pretend to be you and potentially:

 - send emails from your accounts

 - withdraw money from your bank accounts

 - steal your intellectual property

 Tip: Using strong passwords that are hard to guess is important, and using two-factor authentication provides an extra layer of protection for your business.

 Do things safely in your business – use strong passwords